mcdonda/gdps-custom-sparky/README.md

 Download the files for the bot and open them in VSCode (or whatever you prefer), the discloud.config file is only needed if you plan on using [Discloud](https://discloud.com) to host the bot.
 Now, follow this page of instructions on the [official discord.js instructions](https://discordjs.guide/legacy/preparations/installation)

 Now, you should have a couple new files added to the folder, such as package.json, package-lock.json, and the node_modules folder whole folder.
 Inside the package.json file, set "main" to **src/index.js**, and "type" to "module", and save it (ctrl + s).
-Now, **npm install discord.js dotenv** in a terminal.
+Now, run **npm install discord.js dotenv** in a terminal.
 Once it is complete, make a new file in the root of the project (outside of any folders) called **.env**
-Inside the file, you will need to add some variables in it.
+Inside the file, you will need to add some variables.
 ```
 DISCORD_TOKEN=(YOUR TOKEN HERE)
 GUILD_ID=(ID OF YOUR DISCORD SERVER)